Sinochem: Sinochem Group

-On Nov.
-10, 2003, Sinochem changed its name from China National Chemicals Import & Export Corporation to Sinochem Corporation with the approval of the State Assets Administration and Supervision Commission and the State Administration for Industry and Commerce.
+On 10 November 2003, Sinochem changed its name from China National Chemicals Import & Export Corporation to Sinochem Corporation with the approval of the State Assets Administration and Supervision Commission and the State Administration for Industry and Commerce.

 In August 2009, Sinochem bought the United Kingdom-based oil company Emerald Energy.

 In November 2011, the company announced that it expected to raise ¥35 billion in its IPO, making it the largest IPO of the year in China and the sixth largest in the country's history.
 Funds from the IPO would be put towards the development of an oil refinery in Quanzhou, a port city in Fujian province.

+In 2016, Ning Gaoning became Sinochem Chairman and Secretary of its Party Committee, taking over for Liu Deshu who had been in those roles from 1998 to 2015.
+In 2017, Ning implemented an "in science we trust" strategy for Sinochem.
+Through this strategy, Sinochem focused on innovation, industrial upgrading, and investment.
+As part of this approach, Sinochem created positions for chief scientists and chief technology officers at all levels of Sinochem, from the holding company to strategic development units.
+During Ning's tenure, Sinochem emphasized its core business of petrochemicals and chemicals, investing, and a limited diversification in agriculture, real estate, and finance.
+Ning focused Sinochem on improving technology and making capital investments rather than acquiring and operating fixed assets.
+Ning resigned from Sinochem in 2022.

+As of 2024, Sinochem is one of the world's largest petroleum and chemicals companies.

+In October 2025, the company relocated its headquarters to Xiong'an, bringing about 1,000 employees.

 U.S. investment prohibition

 In August 2020, the United States Department of Defense named Sinochem as one of several companies backed by the People's Liberation Army.
 In November 2020, Donald Trump issued an executive order prohibiting any American company or individual from owning shares in companies that the United States Department of Defense has listed as having links to the People's Liberation Army, which included Sinochem.